KiDS-WL/Cat_to_Obs_K1000_P1/README.md

 We provide a brief summary of each directory, referring the user to the directory readmes which further describe the contents.
 * 2pt_data_to_fits: Creating data fits tables for KCAP/CosmoSIS
+* Calc_1pt_Stats: Calculating 1pt Statistics from the KiDS-1000 shear and photo-z catalogues
 * Calc_2pt_Stats: Calculating 2pt Statistics from the KiDS-1000 shear and photo-z catalogues
 * Flinc_theory_inputs: [SALMO][5] mock inputs
 * GGL_LensCats: Creating KiDS-overlap Lens Catalogues from the BOSS and 2dFLenS master catalogues